intersective/practera-sdk/README.md

 ### TypeScript

-import the component in the module file that you need to use it.
+import the skd to the TypeScript file that you need to use it.

 ``` ts
 import { PracteraSDK } from '@practera/practera-sdk';